barteksalsa/uc-os-i/README.md

 # uC/OS version 1

 This is the code I got from the original article describing uC/OS published in 1992.
 On the one hand I know it has bugs, on the other hand it is free to use (see the licence).
+Enjoy. :-)

 More information about the OS is in [the wiki](https://en.wikipedia.org/wiki/Micro-Controller_Operating_Systems#Writing_applications_under_.CE.BCC.2FOS)